 The computer is an amazingly useful general-purpose technology, to the point that now cameras, phones, thermostats .. these are all now little computers.
-This section will cover a lot of ground, introducing major parts and themes of how computer hardware works.
+This section will introduce major parts and themes of how computer hardware works.
 "Hardware" refers the physical parts of the computer, and "software" refers to the code that runs on the computer.
-The piano is the hardware, the music is the software.
-Hardware and software are deep topics, but many of the basic principles make perfect sense and will give you an insight about what's going on behind the scenes.

 Here is a silicon chip inside its plastic package.
 I pulled this out of the e-waste pile at the Stanford CS building, so it's probably kind of old.
 This is a small chip with just a few "pins" of electrical connection.
 Later we'll see a bigger chip with hundreds of pins.